forfudan/forfudan.github.io/_posts/2018-06-27-js-version.markdown

 The signs "+", "-", "*", "/", "**" stands for "add", "minus", "times", "divide", and "power", respectively.

-You can also use parentheses to make certain calcualations prior to others.
+You can also use parentheses to make certain calculations prior to others.
 Parentheses can be used in parentheses.
 But do never use bracket and braces!
 They have other roles to play in Python.
 For example:

 ```python